sbc100/regal/src/apitrace/README.markdown

 The `LD_PRELOAD` mechanism should work with the majority applications.
-There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as GL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those globals function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
+There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as OpenGL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those global function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
 For these applications it is possible to trace by using `glxtrace.so` as an ordinary `libGL.so` and injecting it via `LD_LIBRARY_PATH`: